metrumresearchgroup/open-sdlc/README.md

 Tests should be used judiciously, and strive to represent the real-world usage scenarios outlined in the user stories.
-Tests should be automated when possible but some manual testing may be required.
+Tests should be automated when possible, but some manual testing may be required.
 Unit tests provide a foundation of testing and capture expected outputs.
 Prior to release, additional integration tests can capture the expected behavior across